How To Lead Design And Technology With Confidence

 • How does the school support struggling children, and what interventions are implemented as a result?

 Check if your staff are equipped with the necessary resources and skills to effectively cover the national curriculum, and use this knowledge to feed into CPD opportunities.
 As with many specialist subjects, resources can be expensive and difficult to monitor and maintain.
-We’ve written a blog that provides creative ideas for switching up the delivery of units in order to reduce costs and introduce different production methods.
+Read our blog for creative ideas about introducing different production methods to reduce costs.

 Bringing staff on board